Abimelech: Abimelech of Gerar

-Abimelech was most prominently the name of a polytheistic king of Gerar who is mentioned in two of the three wife–sister narratives in the Book of Genesis, in connection with both Abraham and Isaac.
+Abimelech was most prominently the name of a polytheistic king of Gerar who is mentioned in two of the three wife–sister narratives in the Book of Genesis, in connection with both Abraham and Sarah, and with Isaac and Rebekah.
+Matthew Easton suggests that the king who met with Isaac and Rebekah was "probably" the son of the one who met with Abraham and Sarah.